kematzy/conky/Conky-Man-Page.md

   > Total number of bytes written by the process

 * `platform (dev) type n (factor offset)`
   > Platform sensor from sysfs (Linux 2.6).
 Parameter dev may be omitted if you have only one platform device.
 Platform type is either 'in' or 'vol' meaning voltage; 'fan' meaning fan; 'temp' meaning temperature.
 Parameter n is number of the sensor.
-See /sys/bus/platform/devices/ on your local computer.
-The optional arguments 'factor' and 'offset' allow precalculation of the raw input, which is being modified as follows: 'input = input * factor + offset'.
+See `/sys/bus/platform/devices/` on your local computer.
+The optional arguments `'factor'` and `'offset'` allow precalculation of the raw input, which is being modified as follows: `'input = input * factor + offset'`.
 Note that they have to be given as decimal values (i.e. contain at least one decimal place).

 * `pop3_unseen (args)`
   > Displays the number of unseen messages in your global POP3 inbox by default.
 You can define individual POP3 inboxes separately by passing arguments to this object.
-Arguments are: "host user pass [-i interval (in seconds)] [-p port] [-e 'command'] [-r retries]".
-Default port is 110, default interval is 5 minutes, and default number of retries before giving up is 5.
+Arguments are: `"host user pass [-i interval (in seconds)] [-p port] [-e 'command'] [-r retries]"`.
+Default port is `110`, default interval is `5 minutes`, and default number of retries before giving up is 5.
 If the password is supplied as '*', you will be prompted to enter the password when Conky starts.

 * `pop3_used (args)`
   > Displays the amount of space (in MiB, 2^20) used in your global POP3 inbox by default.
 You can define individual POP3 inboxes separately by passing arguments to this object.
-Arguments are: "host user pass [-i interval (in seconds)] [-p port] [-e 'command'] [-r retries]".
+Arguments are: `"host user pass [-i interval (in seconds)] [-p port] [-e 'command'] [-r retries]"`.
 Default port is 110, default interval is 5 minutes, and default number of retries before giving up is 5.
 If the password is supplied as '*', you will be prompted to enter the password when Conky starts.

 * `processes`
   > Total processes (sleeping and running)

 * `read_tcp (host) port`
-  > Connects to a tcp port on a host (default is localhost), reads every char available at the moment and shows them.
+  > Connects to a tcp port on a host (default is `localhost`), reads every char available at the moment and shows them.

 * `read_udp (host) port`
-  > Connects to a udp port on a host (default is localhost), reads every char available at the moment and shows them.
+  > Connects to a udp port on a host (default is `localhost`), reads every char available at the moment and shows them.

 * `replied_mails (maildir) (interval)`
   > Number of mails marked as replied in the specified mailbox or mail spool if not.
 Only maildir type mailboxes are supported, mbox type will return -1.